Multilevel neural simulation-based inference: Background

-Once the surrogate likelihood is trained, Markov chain Monte Carlo (MCMC) or variational inference methods are used to sample from the (approximate) posterior distribution $\pi_{\text{NLE}}(\theta \given x_{1:m}^o) \propto \prod_{j=1}^m q^{\text{NLE}}_{\hat \phi_{\text{MC}}}(x^o_j \given \theta) \pi(\theta)$.
-NLEs can therefore be regarded as being partially amortised---the surrogate $q_\phi^{\text{NLE}}$ need not be trained for a new observed dataset, however, MCMC needs to be carried out again.
 For a computationally costly simulator, we note that obtaining training samples can become a bottleneck, which affects the accuracy of estimating the expected loss.
 Thus, estimating the loss accurately with fewer samples is key to handling costly simulators.